Doctorate in Clinical Psychology

 Formal examinations (two papers) are held at the end of the first year.

-The Research Dissertation is the major research component to the Course.
+The Research Dissertation is the major research component to the Programme.
 It is submitted in June of the third year and examined in July.
-Trainees are encouraged to pursue a topic in an area of active research within the department, but are not obliged to stay within those areas.
+Trainees are encouraged to pursue a topic in an area of active research within the department.
 These can cover a wide range of mental health and health topics.
 The overall standard of the research will be expected to be commensurate with a PhD, but the dissertation will be considerably shorter.

 A Service Related Research Project is completed on one of the placements.
 There is also a research design exercise at the end of the first year and a practical statistics assessment at the end of the second year.